chromatone/chromatone.center/practice/chord/fifths/index.md

 ---
 title: Circle of fifths
-subtitle: 12 major chords organized in a sequence of perfect fifths along with their relative minors
+description: 12 major chords organized in a sequence of perfect fifths along with their relative minors

 date: 2021-06-05
 cover: fifths.png